What are the Components of Working Capital?

-Under this Inventory Management system, quantities of each stock item are reviewed periodically which is predetermined by the management based on production cycle and order is placed based on stock level and probable rate of depletion before the next periodic review.
+Under this Inventory Management system, quantities of each stock item are reviewed periodically, which is predetermined by the management based on the production cycle and order is placed based on stock level and probable rate of depletion before the next periodic review.

-Under this technique of inventory management, the different stock items are ranked in order of their money value and high-value items are closely attended and low-value items are devoted minimum expenses to ensure proper control of inventories and efficient allocation.
+Under this technique of inventory management, the different stock items are ranked in order of their money value.
+High-value items are closely attended, and low-value items are devoted minimum expenses to ensure proper control of inventories and efficient allocation.

 #3 – Cash and Bank Balances

-It is said that cash is the king and also an important component of current asset and cash involves not just cash only but all liquid securities which can be readily converted into cash.
+It is said that cash is the king and also an essential component of current asset and cash involves not just cash only but all liquid securities which can be readily converted into cash.
 Proper Cash Management goes a long way in keeping the working capital cycle in order and also enables the business to manage its operating cycle.
 Also, business efficiency is determined by the amount of free cash flow to the firm (FCFF) it generates.
-Also, proper utilization of cash ensures business to garner trade discounts and improve the cash conversion cycle which is an important yardstick to analyze the working capital cycle of any business.
+Also, proper utilization of cash ensures business to garner trade discounts and improve the cash conversion cycle, which is a critical yardstick to analyze the working capital cycle of any business.

 #4 – Trade Payables

-- Each industry has a specific trade cycle and businesses must ensure to keep its trade payable cycle in line with the industry.
-Also if a business is having a shorted trade payable cycle it will have to keep more cash in hand resulting in longer trade cash conversion cycles and more interest cost.
+- Each industry has a specific trade cycle, and businesses must ensure to keep its trade payable cycle in line with the industry.
+Also, if a business has a shorted trade payable cycle, it will have to keep more cash in hand, resulting in longer trade cash conversion cycles and more interest costs.

-- A longer trade payable period will result in business making payment to its vendors after long periods, however, if the business can keep a short trade receivable period then such a scenario improves the business cash conversion cycle and resulting in less working capital requirement which will ultimately boost profits.
+- A more extended trade payable period will result in business making payments to its vendors after long periods.
+However, if the business can keep a short trade receivable period, then such a scenario improves the business cash conversion cycle and resulting in less working capital requirement, which will ultimately boost profits.